Dvulikiaspis: Description

 Like the other chasmataspidids, D. menneri was a small arthropod.
 The biggest specimen, PIN 5116/1, reached a total length of 2.64 centimetres (1.04 inches).
 This size is, however, notable among diploaspidids.

 The prosoma (head) was subquadrate (almost square) to parabolic (nearly U-shaped), with a carapace (dorsal plate of the prosoma) rather vaulted and somewhat rounded anteriorly and laterally and flat medianly and posteriorly.
 It was surrounded by a marginal rim that tapered backwards to the sides.
 The largest preserved prosoma had a length of 0.5 cm (2 in).
 The eyes were large and reniform (bean-shaped) to subovate (nearly oval), placed between the sides and middle of the carapace.
 The ocelli (simple eye-like sensory organs) were positioned in the center of the prosoma.

 As in the rest of the chasmataspidids, its opisthosoma (abdomen) was composed of a preabdomen (segments 1 to 4) and a postabdomen (segments 5 to 13), in Dvulikiaspis with very slight first order differentiation (that is, both parts little separated from each other).
 The segments in general were wide rectangles with almost straight boundaries, narrowing slightly posteriorly.
 The microtergite (the short first tergite, dorsal half of the segment) was conformed to the posterior margin of the prosoma.
 The second to fourth segments were merged into a weakly expressed "buckler", which was wide rectangular with rounded lateral edges and narrow-angled shoulders (anterolateral "extensions" of the buckler).
 In the postabdomen, segments 11 to 13 were somewhat longer than the previous ones.
 Each tergite carried an articular surface (joint) on its front, interpreted to represent arthrodial membranes (plane joints), which were a smooth and flattened facet, with a slight posterior ridge.
-These joints are identical to those of the eurypterids and arachnids, and are considered homologous.
+These joints are identical to those of eurypterids and arachnids, and are considered homologous.
 The telson (the posteriormost division of the body) was small and semicircular, measuring 0.09 cm (0.036 in) in length.

 The appendages (limbs) were almost parallel and of a similar length, being uniform and pediform (foot-like).
 There was a small progressive increase in length until the marginally shorter fifth pair.
 The podomeres (segments of the appendages) were differentiated by a straight line and narrowed towards the distal end.
 The second and third pair of appendages had five distal podomeres (podomeres that were not underneath the prosoma) while the fourth and fifth, four.
 The sixth and last pair of appendages of Dvulikiaspis are among the best known in Chasmataspidida.
 They were modified into a "paddle" ubicated in front of the midsection of the prosoma.
 Although only five podomeres are known, it is possible that the sixth appendage of Dvulikiaspis had eight.
 The chelicerae (first pair of appendages) are not known.